openmrs/openmrs-contrib-uicommons/README.md

 ## Development

 ### Demo Application

+The easiest way to develop components is to use the demo application.

 To create development environment, first You have to install dependencies as described in [Production Build](https://github.com/PawelGutkowski/openmrs-contrib-uicommons#production-build).
 Project contains demo app, where You can see components and modules in action.
 To use it, You have to run OpenMRS server locally with Open Web Apps and Webservices modules.
 You can find how to do that [here](https://github.com/rkorytkowski/openmrs-owa-conceptdictionary#setup-openmrs-server).